 This is the bit where I’m supposed to write about how home made taramasalata is so much better than the artificially coloured stuff you can buy in shops.
 It is of course, but you’ve heard it before, and anyway I love it so much I’ll eat any version – posh, cheap, white, pink, whatever.

 I will say however that there is a sort of ‘mayonnaise moment’ when making tarama for the first time, by which I mean that you will be shocked by how much oil goes into it.
 You’ll have to get over that because it tastes brilliant, just like its eggy friend mayo, and what are you going to do anyway, drink the stuff?
-That said, this version has a high amount of roe in proportion to oil, resulting in a rich tarama which is a perfect compliment to the bright iron twang of the charred Tenderstem.
+That said, this version has a high amount of roe in proportion to oil, resulting in a rich tarama which is a perfect complement to the bright iron twang of the charred Tenderstem.
 Cook it on a BBQ for maximum smoky effect.

 Charred Tenderstem with Taramasalata Recipe